 Applying Security to a Proxy Service¶

-The steps below demonstrate how you can apply security to a proxy service via WSO2 Integration Studio.
+Follow the instructions below to apply security to a proxy service via WSO2 Integration Studio:

 Be sure to configure a user store for the Micro Integrator and add the required users and roles.

 Step 1 - Create the security policy file¶

 Follow the instructions given below to create a WS-Policy resource in your registry project.
 This will be your security policy file.

 Right-click on the registry resource project in the left navigation panel, click New, and then click Registry Resource.